AdobeDocs/commerce-cloud-service.en/help/_includes/templated/cloud-cli-ref.md

 ### `--environment`, `-e`

 The environment ID.
-Use &quot;.&quot; to select the project&apos;s default environment.
+Use "." to select the project's default environment.

 -  Requires a value